SamuraiPolix/Computer-Networking-Ex3/README.md

   - Designing packets (header and data)
   - Splitting large data into chunks
   - Adding reliability with a handshake to start connection, ACK packets, and checksum
+  - Optimizing performance with high packet loss by adjusting timeout delays and max retries to resend packet
   - Simple API
 ### - Transferring large files over TCP or RUDP
 ### - Simulating packet loss in order to: